system-er/Godot3DInterpreter/README.md

 PENDOWN
 HOME
 CLEAN - clear the 3D-lines
-SETPENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
+SETPENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated SPHERE number - draws a sphere (godot meshinstace3d) BOX number - draws a box (godot meshinstace3d)

 # Commands interpreter "language" (lowercase allowed):